Program: B.A., Cinema and Television Arts

 CTVA 452 Senior Film Project (3)

-Select one of the following course sequences according to skill emphasis:
+Select one of the following course sequences according to your skill emphasis:

 Editing (6 units)